mas1485/project1/README.md

 This is my first website created for the purposes of my submission for project 1 of the course.

-In this project I have used only HTML and CSS, I had considered going ahead to learn JavaScript (and potentially other systems) for better functionality for the project but I decided that it would be better to use only HTML and CSS to showcase my proficiency in these systems.
-Making it fairer and easier to mark.
+In this project I have used only HTML and CSS, I had considered going ahead to learn JavaScript (and potentially other systems) for better functionality for the project but I decided that it would be better to use only HTML and CSS to showcase my proficiency in these systems, making it fairer and easier to mark.

 For my first project I had considered many different ideas, including a website for a local business, however as the website would have limitations, such as not using JavaScript for functionality, and that there was a practical gap between the online gateway for payment that this would offer a sub-par website for the business.